Calabi-Yau meets Gravity: A Calabi-Yau three-fold at fifth post-Minkowskian order: Detecting the geometry in Feynman integrals

 By taking further derivatives, this system of coupled first-order differential equations can be reduced to a single higher-order differential equation for an individual master integral $I_i$,

-The inhomogeneity stems from subsectors (also known as subtopologies), i.e.\ master integrals with a lower number of propagators.
+The inhomogeneity stems from subsectors (also known as subtopologies), i.e., master integrals where a number of propagators are absent, corresponding to diagrams where those propagators are pinched.
 The so-called Picard-Fuchs operator $\mathcal{L}_n$, where $c_j(x)$ are rational functions, describes the corresponding homogeneous differential equation.
 If the rational factorization of the Picard-Fuchs operator produces an irreducible differential operator of order $r>1$, then this is a clear indication that the Feynman integral of interest is not polylogarithmic, but may involve a Calabi-Yau $(r{-}1)$-fold.\footnote{An alternative is for it to involve a higher-genus curve~\cite{Huang:2013kh,Marzucca:2023gto}.
-We can discriminate between these possibilities via a further analysis of $\mathcal{L}_n$ as well as the leading singularity.} The factorization of differential operators is implemented e.g.\ in {\texttt{\textup{Maple}}}, and further studying the properties of the resulting irreducible differential operator uniquely identifies the geometry under consideration.
+We can discriminate between these possibilities via a further analysis of $\mathcal{L}_n$ as well as the leading singularity.} The factorization of differential operators is implemented, e.g., in {\texttt{\textup{Maple}}}, and further studying the properties of the resulting irreducible differential operator uniquely identifies the geometry under consideration.

 A Feynman integral inherits non-trivial geometries if its subsectors, and thus the inhomogeneity, involve them.
 However, we can remove the inhomogeneity~\cite{Primo:2016ebd} in the differential equation by considering the maximal cut, where all propagators $\frac{i}{Q_i^2-m_i^2}$ are replaced by on-shell delta functions $\delta(Q_i^2-m_i^2)$.
 Since taking derivatives commutes with taking cuts, the operator $\mathcal{L}_n$ and thus the homogeneous differential equation yields the differential equation on the maximal cut.
 As a consequence, we can look at the sectors one at a time for the purpose of detecting geometries.